 PWS is the leading genetic cause of life-threatening childhood obesity, and for those affected, Thanksgiving can be a scary time of year (read more about PWS in the PWS section of the website).
 While there is no cure for PWS, the Foundation for Prader-Willi Research is working diligently to fund research with the goal of understanding and treating specific aspects of the syndrome to eventually eliminate the challenges of this devastating disease.

 Rachael is from Indianapolis, Indiana but has resided in Denver since 2008.
 She and her husband moved to Stapleton over three years ago and have fallen in love with the local community.
 An avid runner, Rachael has participated in numerous races in Indianapolis, Chicago, San Diego, Los Angeles, Sacramento, Denver and Boulder.
 Rachael and her husband, Andrew, look forward to a long standing tradition with the Harvesting Hope 5k Race and hope that it becomes an event for their son Jude to participate in every year at Thanksgiving.

 Julie was born in Dallas, Texas but has had roots in Colorado since she was a small child.
-She moved to Denver from Colorado Springs six years ago and feels right at home in Stapleton.
-She and her husband, Derrick, love being outdoors but mostly enjoy anything that allows them to spend time with their two daughters, Amelia and Eliza.
+She moved to Denver from Colorado Springs seven years ago and feels right at home in Stapleton.
+She and her husband, Derrick, love being outdoors but mostly enjoy anything that allows them to spend time with their three daughters, Amelia, Eliza, and Caroline.
 Her experiences with Eliza inspired her to become involved as a writer and presenter to the medical community, advocating for the parent’s voice by sharing her own personal story.
 She also finds great enjoyment in writing about her journey in parenting a child with special needs on her blog, Leaning Into Love.